nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Serge - 2 / 2 (Must Hit)
   - Glenn - Get to Level 3
   - Fargo - Get to Level 4
-  - Serge - Defend (Should be around 5/6 Stamina)
+  - Serge & Glenn- Defend until Serge has 6 Stamina (You're saving all of their stamina don't attack)
   - Serge - 1 then 2

 - Phase 2 (Yellow)
   - Glenn - TurnGreen Serge
-  - Serge - Defend
+  - Fargo And Or Serge - Defend until Serge has 5 Stamina and Glenn has atleast 1 Stamina
   - Glenn - Strengthen Serge
   - Fargo - EagleEye Serge
   - Serge - 3 then 3